-Charlie Voelker is the host of Sunday Sports Buzz, 8a – 10a and fill-in co-host for 104.5 the TEAM's morning and afternoon shows.
-Voelker currently serves as the color analyst for UAlbany football and basketball heard here on WTMM and on TV for ESPN3/+.
-Charlie is also the play-by-play voice for UAlbany men’s lacrosse on ESPN3/+ and America East TV.
+Charlie Voelker is the co-host of The Drive every weekday afternoon from 3 pm to 7pm.
 Charlie has been a part of the Capital Region Sports scene for over the last 25 years.
 In 1996 he joined Big Board Sports host and NewsChannel 13 sports director, Rodger Wyland in the UAlbany broadcast booth for football and basketball.
 Charlie spent 6 years in minor league baseball, then spent the next 17 years as the Associate Athletic Director for the University at Albany before retiring from that position in 2020.
 Charlie and his wife Kim live in Albany County with his son Andrew.

 Get Out Your Phones New York and You Can Start Betting!

 Monday was a big day for sports wagerers that reside in the State of New York.
 After watching the New York Racing Association successfully launch their mobile app and seeing their fellow enthusiasts in other states being able to bet on NFL games right from their phones, New Yorkers can finally join the party.
 On Monday New York State Gaming Commission gave the OK for 9 operators to launch mobile sports betting sites for the state.

 NY Runner 1st to Conquer 90-mile Stretch of Appalachian Trail